wmodes/omxPlaylist/README.md

 with whichever directory you wish to have your videos.
 Then, re-run the `install.sh` script.

 **Note**: For both `install.sh` and `uninstall.sh`, the `chmod` command is only required once.

-## Credits

-This is a fork of [omxPlaylist](https://github.com/sabjorn/omxPlaylist) with added loop and random options.